An Anesthesia-Centered Bundle to Reduce Postoperative Pulmonary Complications: The PRIME-AIR Study

 - Primary Outcome Measures

-Name Time Method Number and Severity of Postoperative Pulmonary Complications between Participant Groups Postoperative Days 0 through 7 The distribution of the number and severity of post-operative pulmonary complications (PPCs) between the control and intervention groups during the first 7 days after surgery.
+Name Time Method Number and Severity of Postoperative Pulmonary Complications Between Participant Groups Postoperative Days 0 through 7 The distribution of the number and severity of accumulated post-operative pulmonary complications (PPCs) between the control and intervention groups during the first 7 days after surgery.

 - Secondary Outcome Measures

-Grade 3 and 4 Postoperative Pulmonary Complications Postoperative Days 30 and 90 Individual grade 3 and 4 postoperative pulmonary complications within 30 and 90 days after the day of the surgery.
+Name Time Method Number of Participants With Grade 1 and 2 Postoperative Pulmonary Complications Postoperative Days 0 through 7 Individual grade 3 and 4 postoperative pulmonary complications within 7 days after the day of the surgery.

-Length of Postoperative Oxygen Support Day 0 Number of time (hours or days) spent in the postoperative oxygen therapy or other respiratory support
+Length of Postoperative Oxygen Support Up to 7 days post-surgery Number of time (hours or days) spent in the postoperative oxygen therapy or other respiratory support

 Length of Hospital Stay Days 0 through 7, 30, and 90 Number of days the participant has spent in the hospital since the day of the surgery.

-Incidence of Other Hospital Readmission(s) After Initial Discharge After the date of discharge to day 90 The incidence of hospital readmission(s), other than to the Intensive Care Unit, if admitted.
+Number of Participants With Other Hospital Readmission(s) After Initial Discharge After the date of discharge to day 90 The number of participants with hospital readmission(s), other than to the Intensive Care Unit, if admitted.

 Trial Locations